 Ceiling fans shouldn’t be used in the same direction in the winter as they work in the summer.
 Otherwise, you’ll get the undesirable windchill effect indoors when you’re trying to stay warm.

+Do ceiling fans help air conditioning?
+Only if they rotate in the correct direction.
 In the summer, your ceiling fan blades are set to rotate counterclockwise; in the winter, the blades should be set to rotate clockwise.
 Changing the rotation of your ceiling fan blades is simple, as most models are equipped with a switch on the unit to switch the direction.

 Why Use Ceiling Fans with Winter HVAC